jeremycaris/passgrinder-desktop/README.md

 ## macOS Security (Gatekeeper)

 Passgrinder is distributed outside the Mac App Store.
 First, drag the app from the dmg to your Applications folder.
-Then click on the app in your applications folder.
+Then click on the copy of the app in your applications folder.
 On first launch, macOS may block it with a warning like:

 "Passgrinder.app can't be opened because Apple cannot check it for malicious software."